grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {skip the trader flirting with Percy}

 * [ ] _Percy asks depot trader about hiring a sonar operator.
 He offers his unmarketable whore Cassandra._

+* [ ] _Percy tracks down Shakes at the dock, and hires him to run interference for them with the mines cargo_
+	* [ ] He is excited to not be sneaking around, looks forward to trying to make as MUCH noise as possible, rather than being silent all the time.

 * [ ] _Conversation with Cassandra about hiring her as a sonar operator_